Using Rejections + Price Action to Trade Reversals

 Looking at the chart below, we actually have two examples in the same chart.
 Starting at the bottom the price action was stable and holding at a particular level building a base around the 146.00 handle.
 After several touches on this price level, it launched up towards 150.68 where it rejected back down to 149.00 or 268 pips.
 It then very quickly re-advanced on this same price and swing high only to create a very strong rejection at this level by producing a very large wick.
 The price action from here then went all the way down to where?
 The last major base of support down at 146.00.
 Thus, by spotting these previous key swing highs and lows, and looking for larger rejections off of them, we can find great trading opportunities or examine the price action to confirm our reversal trade.

-To learn more about how to spot these simple high-probability setups, you can check out the Advanced Price Action or the ProForex Course which will teach you rule-based proprietary systems to trade these profitable setups.
+To learn more about how to spot these simple high-probability setups and how to trade reversals with rejections, you can check out the Advanced Price Action or the ProForex Course which will teach you rule-based proprietary systems to trade these profitable setups.